awsdocs/amazon-emr-management-guide/doc_source/emr-lf-TLS.md

-# Customize Proxy Agent Certificate<a name="emr-lf-TLS"></a>
+# Customize Your Proxy Agent Certificate<a name="emr-lf-TLS"></a>

 The proxy agent uses a self\-signed Transport Layer Security \(TLS\) certificate by default\.
-To use a custom certificate for the proxy agent, you must first obtain a certificate, certificate chain, and private key from your certificate authority\.
+You must replace the default certificate with a custom certificate for the proxy agent\.
+To do that, you must first obtain a certificate, certificate chain, and private key from your certificate authority\.
 With those items, a PKCS12 file will be used to protect the key material so it can be imported into the proxy agent’s key store\.
 The proxy agent is based on Apache Knox\.
-You can replace the default certificate with your custom certificate using the following steps\.

-In the following steps, replace *MasterPublicDNS* with the value that appears for **Master public DNS** on the **Summary** tab of the **cluster details** pane\.
+Take the following steps to replace the default certificate with your custom certificate\.
+Replace *MasterPublicDNS* with the value that appears for **Master public DNS** on the **Summary** tab of the **cluster details** pane\.
 For example, *ec2\-11\-222\-33\-44\.compute\-1\.amazonaws\.com*\.

 1. To create a PKCS12 file from your certificate, certificate chain, and private key, run the following command on a host with the certificate files, and `openssl` installed\.